 Natasha Marshall is a designer and founder of Natasha Marshall Ltd – a textile design studio to the global textile, retail and fashion markets.
 Trained as a textile designer at Glasgow School of Art, Natasha set up her business in 1997.
 Natasha Marshall Ltd now works with mills around the world and creates collections for a number of clients based throughout the UK and Europe.
 Natasha is passionate about helping young people start up in business, is on the Princes Trust Scottish Council and a Board member of The Scottish Textile & Leather Association.
 She is also an active member in the Entrepreneurial Exchange.

-Daniel Hopwood is the president of the British Institute of Interior Design and a judge on the BBC’s amateur design programme The Great Interior Design Challenge along with Sophie Robinson.
-Daniel graduated with a degree in Architecture and then joined the Prince of Wales Institute of Architecture.
-He has run his company ‘Studio Hopwood’ for the past 20 years.
-Previous to his BBC work he had presented and judged the Channel 4 series, ‘Britain’s Best Homes’.
+Daniel Hopwood is a past president of the British Institute of Interior Design, a Liveryman of the Furniture Makers Company and a judge on the BBC’s amateur design programme The Great Interior Design Challenge.
+Daniel graduated with a degree in Architecture and is alumni of the Prince of Wales Institute of Architecture.
+He has run his own company ‘Studio Hopwood’ for the past 26 years based in Marylebone, with both residential and commercial projects in London and the Far East.

 Corinne has been in the industry for 35 years, qualifying as an interior designer.
 She joined the interiors division of tp bennett, as a Director in 2014.
 Having joined MCM architecture in 1997, appointed Managing Director in 2003.
 Here she worked on a variety of award-winning projects including Norton Rose and Ernst & Young.